Skip to Main Content

 What is a Database?

-Magazine and journal articles are found using an online tool called a database.
+Journal articles can be found using an online tool called a database.
 Basically, a database acts like an online file cabinet containing many different resources that relate to each other by their subject or topic.

 Search the databases to find articles from both scholarly and popular sources.